 An issue to consider is the number of years records and information must be kept before their final disposal.
 The BEPS Action 13 Report notes that taxpayers should not be obliged to retain documents beyond a reasonable period consistent with the requirements of domestic law.
-The Global Forum standards on EOI and the Financial Action Task Force recommend countries keep documentation for a period of at least five years.
+In other work streams the OECD recommends countries keep documentation for a period of at least five years.
 In many countries, the retention period is aligned with the statute of limitations for transfer pricing adjustments.
-Additional consideration for the retention period may be necessary or crucial both from a taxpayer and tax administration perspective to take into account the time required for double taxation dispute resolution mechanisms.